What Is ACOS? And How Do I Calculate Amazon ACOS?

 How do I Calculate Break-Even ACOS?

-Break-even ACOS is the point where your advertising cost is equal to your profit margin (you have a net loss / net gain of $0).
-It answers the question “At what ACOS do you make zero profit and zero loss?”
-Clear as mud?
-Let’s walk through an example:
+Break-even ACOS is the point where your advertising cost equals your profit margin, meaning you have a net loss or net gain of $0.
+This metric essentially answers the question, “At what ACOS do you make zero profit and zero loss?”
+Still unclear?
+Let’s delve into an example:

-Let’s say we had a toy car that had a sale price of $20, and we’re paying Amazon fees of $3 on that product.
-Then let’s say to have that product be created, the cost of goods is $6.
+Suppose we had a toy car with a sale price of $20, and we’re paying Amazon fees of $3 on that product.
+Then, let’s assume that the cost of goods to create that product is $6.

 What are we left with when 20 minus 3 minus 6?
 That’s $11 as our Pre-Ad Profit per Sale.